-Gordon County Campus Advisor: Allison Patnode Polk County Campus Advisor: April Cowan
+- Gordon County Campus Advisor: Allison Patnode - Polk County Campus Advisor: Allison Patnode(not accepting new students on this campus at this time)

 The Dental Assisting accredited program prepares students for employment in a variety of positions in today's dental offices.
 The Dental Assisting program provides learning opportunities which introduce, develop, and reinforce academic and occupational knowledge, skills, and attitudes required for job acquisition, retention, and advancement.
 Additionally, the program provides opportunities to upgrade present knowledge and skills or to retrain in the area of dental assisting.
 Graduates of the program receive a Dental Assisting diploma, a certificate in Dental Radiology, a certificate as an Expanded Duties Dental Assistant (EDDA), and are eligible to sit for The Dental Assisting National Board to become a Certified Dental Assistant (CDA).